jiazhen-rong/scmtVT/README.md

 # scmtVT

-This Github contains the beta version package for Single Cell Mitochondrial Variant Test (scmtVT).<br/>
+This GitHub contains the beta version of the Single Cell Mitochondrial Variant Test (scmtVT) package.<br/>
-It implements a zero-inflated beta-binomail test for identifying the significant carriers of a given variant of interest.
+It implements a zero-inflated beta-binomial (ZIBB) test to identify cells that are significant for a given mitochondrial variant of interest in scRNA-seq data.

 ### Installation